izhan19717/GNO_Riemman-and-Lorentz/report_for_karniadakis.md

    - Should we explore other spectral bases (Zernike, wavelets)?

 3. **Causality Enforcement:**
-   - Is hard masking approach novel enough for publication?
-   - Could this extend to general relativity (curved spacetime)?

-4. **SFNO Comparison:**
-   - How should we position our work vs SFNO's exact symmetry?
-   - Is interpretability (geometric features) a strong enough advantage?

-### Potential Publications

-1. **"Geometric DeepONets: When and Why Geometric Features Help"**
-   - Focus: Sphere fix, PDE loss analysis, geometry-problem alignment
-   - Contribution: Practical guidelines for geometric neural operators

 2. **"Hard Constraints for Physics-Preserving Neural Operators"**
    - Focus: Causality masking, comparison with soft penalties